GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 === Experiments
 <sec:ssl:single_source:experiments>

+An initial series of experiments were conducted with apparently successful results.
+The following section was initially written to present this satisfying outcome.
+Unfortunately, we have discovered at a very late stage of the project a flaw in the experimental setup.
+The issue consists of a subtle behavior of the random generator used during the data collection.
+The entire dataset is first generated using a parallel implementation.
+Once generated, it is randomly split into two subsets: training and test datasets.
+Naturally, they are expected to be distinct, as the latter is used to evaluate the neural network's performance.
+Once the seed is set, the initial generation process is behaving in a deterministic manner.
+// TODO check
+A specificity of the Numpy random generator is that the initial state is the same for each separate thread.
+Hence, each thread generated the exact same sequence of training pairs, and the final dataset consisted of a concatenation of duplicated samples.
+This highly problematic error implied that numerous samples were shared between the train and test datasets.
+Hence, this explains the highly satisfying results of our approach.

+After fixing the bias in the dataset generation, the model's performance degraded significantly.
+We chose to nonetheless describe the methodology originally developed as well as the experiments we have conducted.

 ==== Metrics

 In this first formulation of the #acr("SSL") problem, each situation includes exactly one source to localize.